apocalyptech/pystarboundmap/README.md

      and the only way to get it to run again would be to manually clear out the config file.
  - Should we save the layer toggle states between runs
- - Option to visually highlight where objects/plants are anchored
  - Read in codex files, to report the real name in container contents.
 This will require actually lexing the config files in `read_config`, though, instead of just doing the poor-man's processing we're doing now.
 The codex